Children and Young People’s Gender Dysphoria Research Oversight Board

 This national oversight board has been established to ensure research is embedded at the heart of new children and young people’s gender dysphoria services as they are shaped and developed.

-The board provides leadership and oversight of a supporting research programme established by NHS England and the National Institute for Health and Care Research (NIHR) to underpin the redesign and ongoing development of services for children and young people (CYP) with gender incongruence.
+The board provides leadership and oversight of a supporting research programme established jointly by NHS England and the National Institute for Health and Care Research (NIHR) to underpin the redesign and ongoing development of services for children and young people (CYP) with gender incongruence.
 The programme recognises that there are currently material gaps in the evidence base for different support and treatment approaches, and that our understanding and knowledge of the experience and ‘natural history’ of gender incongruence in current generations of children is still growing.
 We are committed to working collaboratively with stakeholders to inform the ongoing development of evidence-based care.
 As such, the programme will continue to grow and develop in partnership with children and their families, clinicians and other professionals, and currently includes:

 The study will measure a range of potential treatment benefits and harms (for example whether puberty suppressing hormones impact in a meaningful way on levels of anxiety or depression, on body image, or brain development) using a range of validated tools, questionnaires and user feedback.
-Key measures included in the study, and the way data are collected, will aim to bridge gaps in existing research and will also be shaped by engagement with a range of stakeholders, including children and young people referred into NHS gender services and their families or carers.
+Key measures included in the study, and the way data are collected, will aim to bridge gaps in existing research and will also be shaped by ongoing engagement with a range of stakeholders, including children and young people referred into NHS gender services and their families or carers.

 Membership of the Research Oversight Board